webplatform/docs/apis/webaudio/AudioBufferSourceNode/index.md

 {{Flags}}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
-{{Summary_Section|This interface represents an audio source from an in-memory audio asset in an AudioBuffer.
+{{Summary_Section|This interface represents an audio source from an in-memory audio asset in an [[apis/webaudio/AudioBuffer|'''AudioBuffer''']].
 It generally will be used for short audio assets which require a high degree of scheduling flexibility (can playback in rhythmically perfect ways).}}
 {{API_Object}}
 {{Examples_Section
 |Not_required=Yes